 Outdoor activities in nature are often described as spiritual experiences – surfing, snowboarding, skiing, riding bikes, climbing rocks, open water swimming, sailing etc. All involve a work out.
 All involve passion and love.
 All involve total immersion in the now.
 There’s nothing else going on in my mind while I drop in on a wave, or a snow covered face, or a sweet yoga flow – how liberating – how connected – just for those moments

-But you don’t need to be doing gnarley outdoor pursuits to get a work-in experience – just get involved with who and what you love – add fresh air and nature where-ever possible – a teaspoon of fun and play your part to re-dress the balance.
+But you don’t need to be doing gnarley outdoor pursuits to get a work-in experience – just get involved with who and what you love – focus all your 5 senses into that – for as long as it takes to discover a timeless immersion.
+Add fresh air and nature where-ever possible – a teaspoon of fun – and play your part to re-dress the balance.